-On June 28, 2016, the CAC published the first regulation of mobile applications in the PRC, the Administrative Provisions on Information Services for Mobile Internet Applications (the "App Administrative Provisions").
-On 14 June 2022, the CAC issued a revised version of the Administrative Provisions on Mobile Internet Application Information Services (the "APP Provisions"), which basically reflects the regulatory development since 2016 and further emphasizes that mobile internet app providers shall comply with the relevant provisions on the scope of necessary personal information when engaging in personal information processing activities.
-According to the APP Provisions, mobile internet app providers shall not compel users to agree to non-essential personal information.
+On June 28, 2016, the CAC published the first regulation of mobile applications in the PRC, the Administrative Provisions on Information Services for Mobile Internet Applications.
+On 14 June 2022, the CAC issued a revised version of the Administrative Provisions on Mobile Internet Application Information Services, or the APP Provisions, which basically reflects the regulatory development since 2016 and further emphasizes that mobile internet app providers shall comply with the relevant provisions on the scope of necessary personal information when engaging in personal information processing activities.
+According to the APP Provisions, mobile internet app providers shall not compel users to agree to non-essential personal information collection out of any reason and are prohibited from banning users from their basic functional services due to the users' refusal of providing non-essential personal information.

 On December 15, 2019, the CAC issued the Provisions on the Ecological Governance of Network Information Content, which took effect on March 1, 2020.
 For the purpose of these provisions, the term "ecological governance of network information contents" refers to the relevant activities carried out by governments, enterprises, society, internet users and other parties to promote positive energy, and dispose of illegal and harmful information.
 According to these provisions, a network information content service platform has a duty to act as the information content administrator, to strengthen the ecological governance of the network information content on the platform and to promote the formation of positive cyber culture towards kindness.
-Network information content service platforms are required to set up the mechanism of ecological governance of the network information content, develop detailed rules for ecological governance of network information content on the platform, and improve the systems for user registration, account management, information content, post and comments examination, ecological page management, real-time inspection, emergency response, and disposal of cyber rumors and black industry chain information.
+Network information content service platforms are required to set up the mechanism of ecological governance of the network information content, develop detailed rules for ecological governance of network information content on the platform, and improve the systems for user registration, account management, information release and examination, post and comments examination, ecological page management, real-time inspection, emergency response, and disposal of cyber rumors and black industry chain information.